NURSING 7011 - Leadership & Management in Nursing

 The purpose of assessment 3 is to develop understanding of policy and the nurses’ role in policy development and implementation in Australian health care settings where nurses work.

 The essay should include an introduction, discussion of key points and conclusion.
 Reference to peer reviewed literature is required to demonstrate understanding of the essay topic.

-Further information on assessment will be available on Canvas and in the course guide.
+Further information on assessment will be available in MyUni and in the course guide.